florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 The compiler then compiles this source code to a _Wasm module_.
 This step requires a compiler that support Wasm as a compilation target.
 // LLVM makes things easy
-Many modern compilers such as `clang` or `rustc` use the LLVM project for optimization and code generation.
+Many modern compilers such as `clang` or `rustc` use the LLVM#footnote[According to its official website the acronym _LLVM_ was once short for _Low Level Virtual Machine_, however now it has "grown to be an umbrella project" referred to simply as the LLVM project. #link("https://llvm.org/")] project for optimization and code generation.
 These compilers compile source code to LLVM's intermediate representation (LLVM IR) and pass this to LLVM.
 LLVM can then perform optimizations and compile this IR to any compilation target, which can be selected by choosing a LLVM backend.
 One such LLVM backend targets Wasm.